 Hiring a moving company can be challenging!
 With so many moving companies to pick from, finding the best company can take some research and due diligence.
-Asking smart questions can make searching for a moving company easier.
-Whether you’re looking for office relocation specialists or local home movers for an upcoming residential relocation, these questions can help you find the right company to do business.
+Asking intelligent questions can make searching for a moving company easier.
+Whether you’re looking for office relocation specialists or local home movers for an upcoming residential relocation, these questions can help you find the right company to do business with.

 How long have you been in business?

-Often, companies that have staying power are companies with good business practices and good customer service policies.
-While it’s not a direct measure of how functional a company is, there’s often a relationship between the two.
-The longer a moving company is in business, the more chances they have to sort out issues like logistics, training and customer service policies that lead to happy customers.
-Be cautious with companies that have less than a year experience.
+Often, companies with staying power have good business practices and good customer service policies.
+While it’s not a direct measure of how operating a company is, there’s often a relationship between the two.
+The longer a moving company is in business, the more chances they have to sort out issues like logistics, training, and customer service policies that lead to happy customers.
+Be cautious with companies that have less than a year of experience.

 How long will my move take?

-Long distance moves can take more than a week, while local moves are often finished in the same day.
-Find out how long your move will take, and whether the delivery dates are guaranteed.
+Long-distance moves can take more than a week, while local moves are often finished on the same day.
+Find out how long your move will take and whether the delivery dates are guaranteed.
 If the delivery dates are not guaranteed, be prepared to wait for your items to be delivered.

 When is payment due, and what kind of payment do you accept?

-Find out whether your mover will accept a form of payment you can provide, whether that’s cash, check or credit card.
-Never pay for a relocation before the move takes place.
-If the mover asks for payment up front, find a new mover.
+Find out whether your mover will accept a payment you can provide- cash, check, or credit card.
+Never pay for the relocation before the move takes place.
+If the mover asks for payment upfront, find a new mover.

 Do you have references?

 Always check references before hiring a moving company.
-References can tell you what kind of rapport the moving company develops with its customers, and how happy those customers are when they’re finished with their move.
+Authorities can tell you what kind of rapport the moving company develops with its customers and how happy those customers are when they’re finished with their move.
 When calling references, ask questions such as: